Asgharzade/detect-the-ship/README.md

 # Ship Detection Project

-This project involves a machine learning system designed to detect ships in images and classify their properties.
+This project involves a sophisticated machine learning system designed to detect ships in satellite imagery and classify their various properties.
+The system employs computer vision techniques and deep learning models to analyze maritime vessel characteristics from aerial photographs.
+It can identify ship presence, determine vessel locations, classify ship types, and extract other relevant features that are crucial for maritime surveillance and monitoring applications.
+The project demonstrates the practical application of artificial intelligence in maritime domain awareness and showcases how modern ML techniques can be leveraged for automated ship detection and classification tasks.

 ## Overview